Prunus × blireiana

 Prunus × blireiana (or blireana), the purple-leafed plum or double-flowering plum, is an ornamental flowering plant hybrid in the genus Prunus.
-It is a cross between the Japanese apricot (Prunus mume) and the purple-leaved plum cultivar Prunus cerasifera 'Pissardii'.
+It is a cross between the Chinese flowering plum (Prunus mume) and the purple-leaved plum cultivar Prunus cerasifera 'Pissardii'.

 Growing to 4 m tall and broad, it is a hardy deciduous medium-sized shrub or small tree, with rich pink, slightly scented, double blooms in Spring.
 The blossom is followed by reddish-purple tinged leaves which turn green as the season progresses.